Steely Dan Co-Founder, Guitarist, Walter Becker Dies At 67

-LOS ANGELES (AP) — Walter Becker, the guitarist, bassist and co-founder of the 1970s rock group Steely Dan, which sold more than 40 million albums and produced such hit singles as “Reelin’ In the Years,” “Rikki Don’t Lose That Number” and “Deacon Blues” has died.
+LOS ANGELES (AP) — A rock and roll fan with a penchant for harmony and obtuse references, Walter Becker, the guitarist, bassist and co-founder of the 1970s rock group Steely Dan, which sold more than 40 million albums and produced such hit singles as “Reelin’ In the Years,” ?Rikki Don’t Lose that Number” and “Deacon Blues” died Sunday.
 He was 67.

 His official website announced his death Sunday with no further details.